JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-publish-apps.md

   2. In any text editor, change the `APP_NAME` option in the `iosApp/Configuration/Config.xcconfig` file.
   3. Re-open the project in Android Studio.

-If you need to configure other settings, use Xcode.
-After opening the project in Android Studio, open the `iosApp/iosApp.xcworkspace` file in Xcode and make changes there.
+If you need to configure other settings, use Xcode: after opening the project in Android Studio, open the `iosApp/iosApp.xcworkspace` file in Xcode and make changes there.

 ### Symbolicating crash reports